The Family Business (Dexter: New Blood): Plot

 At Kurt's cabin, they find a bunker outside and they descend to access it.
 The security system alerts Kurt of their presence, panicking him.
 Dexter and Harrison find to their horror a hallway where Kurt keeps his dead victims embalmed and displayed in crates, including Lily and Molly (Jamie Chung).
-Harrison once again questions Dexter if he killed Wiggles and despite Deb imploring him not to do it, Dexter confirms it as well as admitting to killing Trinity and many other killers.
+Harrison asks Dexter if he killed Wiggles and despite Deb imploring him not to do it, Dexter confirms it as well as admitting to killing Trinity and many other killers.
 Meanwhile, Angela investigates Molly's vacated hotel room and finds her recorder in the safe, deducing she would never leave it behind.

 Knowing he will soon be caught, Kurt starts packing his belongings at his house, preparing to flee.
 He is then confronted by Harrison, distracting him so that Dexter can sedate him.
 They take him to his bunker, wrapping him in plastic on his embalming table.
 Kurt excuses his actions, explaining that he gave these women a salvation from his father although he was angry that they always wanted to leave.
-He also mentions that he tried to kill Harrison because Dexter killed Matt, although Dexter states that Matt fit the code for the boat accident.
+He also reveals that he tried to kill Harrison because Dexter killed Matt, although Dexter states that Matt fit the code for the boat accident.
 With Harrison as witness, Dexter kills Kurt and starts chopping up his body.
 As the blood reminds him of his mother's death, Harrison steps outside while Dexter finishes chopping up the body.

 Dexter and Harrison discard the body bags at the foundry, noting that Kurt's behavior and trying to flee will serve as a good cover for them.
 They return to their cabin the next morning and are shocked to find it burned to the ground.
 Angela questions Dexter about his whereabouts, but Audrey allows them to stay with them for a time.
 At her house, Angela receives a note in an envelope, which states "Jim Lindsay killed Matt Caldwell" as well as leaving titanium screws.
 She then stares at Dexter, in suspicion.